 Many credit cards include a box at the bottom of your statement that states how long it will take to pay off your full balance if you only make the minimum payments.
 Some credit cards even include a projection of what the total cost will be – and it will probably shock you.
 This section really emphasizes the importance of paying more than the minimum requirements.

 Don’t simply skip to the bottom line – review your balance summary with a fine-tooth comb.
 Pay special attention to any fees or finance charges applied to your account.
-A fee that is buried in the fine print can cause financial headaches down the road.
+Buried fees can cause financial headaches down the road.

-- Annual fee.
 This is what you pay the credit card company each year to keep your account open.
-It may be paid once per year, or spread out over 12 months.
+They determine whether it’s annual or monthly.
 Not all credit cards have annual fees.

 Some credit card statements include a line for finance charges.
 This refers to the interest applied to the current balance on your account.
-It’s the amount of interest that you’re paying toward the interest accrued that month.
+It’s the amount of interest that you’re paying toward the interest you accrue from the month.
 The charges are calculated based on the Periodic Interest Rate, which may refer to the monthly conversion of your Annual Percentage rate (see above).
 These numbers will give you a good idea of how much your credit is costing you.

-The grace period refers to the number of days that you have before finance charges are applied to your account.
-If you pay off the debt in-full before the end of the grace period, finance charges will not be applied to your account and you’ll effectively avoid paying interest.
+The grace period refers to the number of days that you have before finance charges hit your account.
+If you pay off the debt in-full before the end of the grace period, there are no finance charges to worry about.
 This will save you a lot of money and it will keep your credit card debt under control.
 If you have the money to do it, keeping a zero balance is absolutely worth it.

 It’s worth noting that grace periods typically only apply to regular transactions and not cash advances or balance transfers.
 Check the fine print on your statement to confirm this.